 The #hydrogen powered #Energy_Observer in the Sound north of Elsinore, Denmark, headed for Copenhagen on 15th May. #energyobserver #solarenergy #windenergy #renewableenergy Video: https://t.co/7Fn596lF8O Images: https://t.co/WqUaRxa3up pic.twitter.com/FLXjO1reqT— Niels Quist (@QuistMedia) May 17, 2019

 Just a few tear sheets from a fraction of typical uses

 Historien om Danmark - The History of Denmark

 Uses of video clips in films and video productions are often extremely difficult to trace as credits are given only to the agency.
 This clip of the Danish national flag, the Dannebrog, waving in the wind on a blue sky, was found by chance in the DR (Danish Broadcasting Corporation) comprehensive series about the History of Denmark (Historien om Danmark) - episode 4 - The Early Middle Ages, slightly cropped and colour graded, 41.30 minutes into the episode.
-Can be seen here, when available from the broadcasting corporation.
+Can be seen here, when available from the broadcasting corporation (don't click the play button before the rotating circle stops).
 The clip may, at that time, have been sold via another agency.